-Figure 9.
-Downstream Flaming Gorge Dam in Dutch John, Utah.
+Figure 19: Image of Flaming Gorge Dam and Reservoir in Dutch John, Utah.

 Community of Dutch John

 The community of Dutch John, Utah, located about two miles northeast of the dam, was founded by the Secretary in 1958 as a community to house personnel, administrative offices, and equipment for construction and operation of Flaming Gorge Dam and powerplant.
 Dutch John was managed by Reclamation as a residential area to house staff involved in the operation, maintenance, and administration of Flaming Gorge Dam until 1998 when it was privatized and transferred to the local government.